- Mental Health»

 Framework of Research

-The guidelines which researchers are using to study happiness include:
+The guidelines the researchers used to study happiness included:

 - “Happiness is made up of pleasure, engagement and meaning